UK Directors’ report, employment of disabled persons and employee involvement, SI 2008/410 Sch 7

 Employment policies

-The Group employed an average of 49,150 people in FY 2023 (FY 2022 45,408).
-Through its diversity policy, the Company seeks to ensure that every employee, without exception, is treated equally and fairly and that all employees are aware of their responsibilities.
+The Group employed an average of 50,559 people in FY 2025 (FY 2024 50,455).
+Through its diversity and equality policy, the Company seeks to ensure that every employee, without exception, is treated equally and fairly and that all employees are aware of their responsibilities.
+The Company takes harassment of any type very seriously and has introduced training for all employees that clearly outlines the Company’s expectations, and what employees should do if they are subject to, or a witness of, harassment of any type.
+This training also explains the importance of diversity and inclusion in the workplace and supports our broader DEI agenda.

 Our policies and procedures fully support our disabled colleagues.
 We take active measures to do so via: